-Piilgrim was created out of a love for skateboarding and music.
-The aim is producing vintage influenced garments in our distinguished style, without having a negative effect on the planet.
+Piilgrim was created out of a love of skateboarding and music.
+The aim is to produce durable yet stylish garments, without having a negative effect on the planet.
 Through the use of recycled and organic fabrics and eco-friendly packaging, we set out to make a difference.

 Everything in our collection is 100% vegan.
 We believe that the production process should always be cruelty-free and traded fairly; a belief that is core to our principal.

 Each individual piece has been constructed as a single-run limited edition garment, with maximum attention to detail.
 Using re-salvaged and original 1960's fabrics as part of our linings, we keep our line quantities small.

 Piilgrim is for people who take pride in what they wear, as well as caring about where their clothes come from.
 We hope you enjoy our work.